sreesdas/python-keylogger/README.md

 # python-keylogger
-A key-logger written in python using pyHook and pyWin32 modules.
+A keylogger written in python using pyHook and pyWin32 modules.

 ## Getting Started